-The Cherokee language is really important to Rachel's art practice because of how it helps her process the world.
-A language is the blueprint to a culture's philosophy and though Rachel is and will remain proudly multi-cultural in a number of ways, Cherokee philosophy is a centering force to their life.
+The Giduwa language is important to Rachel's art practice because of how it helps her process the world.
+Language is the blueprint to a culture's philosophy, and though Rachel is and will remain proudly multi-cultural, Giduwa philosophy is a centering force to their life.

-Rachel hopes that her visit is long, intends to be as respectful as they can while he's here, and will be having as enjoyable of a time as possible.
+Rachel hopes that their visit will be long, that he can be as respectful as possible while here, and that she will have very enjoyable times!

 Rachel is a 2019-2020 IDA Fellow.
-This year, they were the Teaching Assistant for the First Year Cherokee Language program.
-He co-led an Alternative Spring Break program about Cherokee language revitalization through children's books.
-She participated in four main art endeavors: the Seattle Indian Health Board's Brown Medicine Bag Project, a multimedia multisite experience called REVIVAL: Millennial reMembering in the Afro NOW, a short film called Self-portrait in Spring 2020, and a multimedia project called Visiting: Portraits from Indian Country.
+This year, they were the Teaching Assistant for the First Year Giduwa Language program.
+He co-led an Alternative Spring Break program about Giduwa language revitalization through children's books.
+She participated in two main art endeavors: the Seattle Indian Health Board's Brown Medicine Bag Project and a multimedia multisite experience called REVIVAL: Millennial reMembering in the Afro NOW.

 Rachel will graduate this spring with a degree in Psychology and was awarded a Lyric McHenry Community Arts Fellowship for the summer.
-They will be co-writing and illustrating materials for Cherokee language learning targeted towards children.
+They will be co-writing and illustrating materials for Giduwa language learning targeted towards children during the fellowship.

 - If you come to the annual Seafair Powwow in Seattle, you'll most likely see Rachel's brother, her sister, and her helping Colville elder Randy Lewis with the salmon bake.